wthit56/unnecessary.js/event-loop/README.md

 ## index.html
+This page loads in the Unnecesary.js version (verbose.js), and runs test.js against it.

+## comparison.html
-This page runs some examples against the EL object, `console.log`ging out messages along the way to show you how things are working.
+This page runs test.js against the native JavaScript methods.

+## test.js
+This file is run in both index.html and comparison.html, and `console.log`s a number of test
+cases:

 ```js
 var interval = { value: 0 };